natecostello/van_two_point_oh/structures/side_door_step/Transit_Side_door_step.md

 Most design options include a spacer (probably FR4) up to 1/8 inch thick under the structure to clear any protuberances in the floor.
 Even so, some local grinding might be needed in some areas.

 For structual analysis: Assume length is 43.5 in.
 A36 E = 30000.
 6061 E = 10000.
-Apply a point load of 250 lbs at mid point in length (with the exception of Option D).
-Using [clearcalcs.com](https://clearcalcs.com/freetools/free-moment-of-inertia-calculator/us) for both I and deflection calcualtions.
+Plywood E = 1150  Apply a point load of 250 lbs at mid point in length (with the exception of Option D).
+Using clearcalcs.com for both  [moment of Inertia](https://clearcalcs.com/freetools/free-moment-of-inertia-calculator/us) and [beam deflection](https://clearcalcs.com/freetools/beam-analysis/us) calculations.

 For option F, point load is applied at midpoint of longest unsupported span.